hnestmann/brompton-3d-printing-parts/stem-bag-holder/README.md

 ## Assembly
 Here is how I assembled version one

-- Sand Down Inner Ring
+- Sand gown inner ring
-- Super Glue Inner Ring around the stem about 30mm below handlebar catch
+- Super glue inner ring around the stem about 30mm below handlebar catch
 - Bring stem in horizontal position
-- zip tie Outer Ring on one side
+- Zip tie outer ring on one side
 - Fill the bearing (This is fiddely)
-- Zip Tie the second side
+- Zip tie the second side
+- Then zip-tie the bungee cord on all 3 blocks so the bearing orients itself correctely

 ## Gallery